Electrical Engineering Department

 Requirements for Admission to Classified Standing

-To be admitted to classified standing, a student must possess a baccalaureate degree with a major in electrical engineering and a grade point average of 3.0 or better in the last 60 units, from an ABET accredited electrical engineering program.
+To be admitted to classified standing, a student must possess a baccalaureate degree with a major in electrical engineering and a grade point average of 3.0 or better in the last 60 units, from a U.S. University with an ABET accredited electrical engineering program.

 Requirements for Admission to Conditionally Classified Standing

 Some applicants who do not qualify for Classified standing may be admitted as Conditionally Classified Graduate Students.
 They must petition for admission to the Classified Status after completing the common core graduate courses.
 A maximum of 15 units earned before the student attains the Classified Status may be counted towards the MSEE degree requirements.

 Student with a BSEE Degree from an Accredited University in the USA: